Xia12121/Re-Implementation-of-AMCL/README.md

 ## II.
 Baseline Models and their principles
-Author declaim AMCL method can be applied to four mainstream SSL method: SimCLR, MoCo, SimSiam, and B.Twins.
+Author declaim AMCL method can be applied to four mainstream SSL method: [SimCLR](#A Simple-Framework-for-Contrastive-Learning-of-Visual-Representations-(SimCLR)), MoCo, SimSiam, and B.Twins.
 This section will illustrate them all respectively.

+### 2.1 A Simple Framework for Contrastive Learning of Visual Representations (SimCLR)

 ## III.
 Methodology of this paper